hswopeams/composite-number-game/README.md

 npm install

 ```
 Circom is required for testing the composite-number-game repo.
 It has been configured as a submodule.
-To clone initialize the circom submodule, run
+To clone and initialize the circom submodule, run

 ```
 git submodule update --init --recursive